 Industry 4.0 and the 5C Model

 How does this change if we introduce the impact of Industry 4.0?
-Essentially, the process of commoditisation of core competencies and capabilities is based on codification and automation.
+Primarily, the process of commodification of core competencies and capabilities is based on codification and automation.

 Industry 4.0, therefore, potentially implies a highly uncertain and disruptive change to a company’s business environment.

 There will be three likely consequences of this.

 Firstly, the rate at which existing core competencies and capabilities can be developed and commoditised may accelerate.
 Codification is increasingly likely to happen, and when it does, it can be replicated more quickly.
 The speed of this process is unpredictable but will create new sources of competitive advantage.

 Secondly, the ability to acquire and analyse data may become a new core competency that will have the power to adapt business models in an industry.

 Finally, the power to codify may attract new entrants into the industries with totally unique business models.
 The potential scenarios are now slightly different from before, as they must include the new possibilities of an Industry 4.0 world (Figure 2).